-There are many apps out there that students can use to support their learning of Brazilian Portuguese.
+There are many Brazilian Portuguese apps out there that students can use to support their learning of Brazilian Portuguese.
 Here is my review of just some of them.

-Do you use any apps to help you learn Portuguese?
+Do you use any Brazilian Portuguese apps to help you learn Portuguese?
 If you have any suggestions, please share them in the comments box.

 1. Portuguese Dictionary & Translator - Ascendo Inc.

-If I had to recommend just one app to students of Brazilian Portuguese this would be it.
+If I had to recommend just one app out of all the Brazilian Portuguese apps that I researched for this post, this would be it.
+It’s a fantastic all-rounder, an extremely useful tool for learners of Portuguese (both Brazilian and European).
 It’s a fantastic all-rounder, an extremely useful tool for learners of Portuguese (both Brazilian and European).

 The dictionary is one of the best available in the market, with excellent features such as pronunciation of words (you can select the accent you want in the settings, Brazilian or European – ios version) and the ability to add notes.

 But the app is much more than just a dictionary – it’s also a phrasebook (perfect for those going to Brazil on holiday), a verb conjugator (essential for students), fun vocabulary quizzes, translator and flashcards.